 Cross-training is a way to build strength, help avoid injury and improve recovery.
 On non-running days, try other forms of exercise such as yoga, swimming and resistance training.
 This aids in altering the stresses on the body and improves running performance.

 Warm-up and Cool-down

 Your muscles can act like frozen rubber bands, stiff and inflexible.
 However, with a few minutes of pre-run activity to loosen up, your muscles can be ready to go.
 Equally as important, a good cool down can help expedite recovery and minimize soreness.
 Build-in a few minutes after running for stretching.

 Rest and recovery are almost as important as running when it comes to training for the marathon.
 Overexertion or progressing too fast are common culprits leading to injury.
 Be sure to acknowledge your signs and signals such as pain and fatigue.
 Activities such as yoga and stretching can help to loosen muscles and relieve stress.
 Getting quality sleep cannot be undervalued as it will provide time for healing, which the body needs for training.

 Getting to the finish

 As on race day, there will be ups and downs during the training.
 Be aware that it will not always be easy.
 It may be surprising that the same run may feel different from day to day or week to week.
 The preparation for and completion of a marathon is long and challenging, however it is a great accomplishment.
 Hopefully, some of these ideas will be useful along the way.
 With the right mindset and customized preparations, goals can be met at every mile.

-If you are experiencing aches and pains during exercise or training, call 630−967−2000 to schedule an appointment with one of our physical therapists.
+If you are experiencing aches and pains during exercise or training, call 630−967−2000 to schedule an appointment or request an appointment with one of our physical therapists online.